‘The Big 3′ Routine

 Front Squats, The Overhead Press, Rack Pulls, Dips (weighted/assisted), Chin-ups, Row variations… basically any multi-joint/compound exercises that lend themselves well to incremental loading can be used with this routine.

 Advice: If it’s tough to perform some of the exercises initially, just try working into them slowly, foam rolling, stretching and practicing.
 It’s normal for it to be tough or a little weird initially.
-Assume you don’t have a mobility issue or imbalance first and practice, rather than falling suffering special flower syndrome that modern society loves.
+Assume you don’t have a mobility issue or imbalance first and practice, rather than suffering special snowflake syndrome that modern society loves.
 Note also the correct height to start the deadlift from.

 What is a good warm-up?